 At Oscorp, Electro kill Menken's security guard before Harry walks in and forces Menken to grant him access to Special Projects.
 Electro dashes off to reclaim his stolen power grid design and cripple the city.
 In Special Projects, Harry injects himself with the spider venom "cure", which sets off a painful transformation into the Green Goblin as Menken escapes.
 Harry is in extreme pain and looks up to see the special armor from the hard drive video.
 Crawling painfully while green light flashes all around him, he makes his way to the suit.
 Upon entering it, a healing protocol begins to repair the damage to his ravaged system.

 Cut to Gwen, caught in bridge traffic on the way to the airport.
-Her taxi driver (Teddy Coluca) Spider-Man has webbed a love note on the bridge that draws Gwen out of her cab.
+Her taxi driver (Teddy Coluca) sees that Spider-Man has webbed a love note on the bridge that draws Gwen out of her cab.
 He scoops her up and carries her off to talk.
 He's in love with her and they have the "movie love talk" on top of the bridge.
 Peter will go to England to be with her.
 As they kiss, Electro takes down the city's power grid, enveloping New York in darkness (and severely complicating air traffic).
 Gwen says there's a reset switch at the plant, but if Electro fries that, the city will never get back up.
-Brainy Gwen also figures out that Peter can Electo-proof his web shooters by magnetizing them.
+Brainy Gwen also figures out that Peter can Electro-proof his web shooters by magnetizing them.
 They do this with jumper cables from a squad car and Peter webs Gwen to a car for safety.

 Electro is a living field of electricity that dwarfs whole city blocks.
 He challenges Spider-Man to settle their score setting off a dazzling sequence of Spidey jumping around Electo-blast and grabbing his webbing like a maniac.